NVIDIA/aistore/README.md

 ## Deployment options

 The prerequisites boil down to having Linux with a disk.
-The result is a practically unlimited set of deployment options ranging from [all-in-one container](/docs/videos.md#minimal-all-in-one-standalone-docker) to a petascale bare-metal cluster of any size, from a single VM to multiple racks of high-end servers.
+The result is a (practically unlimited) set of options ranging from [all-in-one container](/docs/videos.md#minimal-all-in-one-standalone-docker) to a petascale bare-metal cluster of any size, and from single VM to multiple racks of high-end servers.

+Contents of this repository, intended (development vs. production vs. first-time, etc.) usages and further references are all [summarized here](deploy/README.md).

 Use cases include: